First HETDEX Spectroscopic Determinations of Ly$\alpha$ and UV Luminosity Functions at $z=2-3$: Bridging a Gap Between Faint AGN and Bright Galaxies: Summary

 \section{Summary}

-We study galaxy formation and evolution with LAEs at $z = 2-3.5$ that are obtained from the HETDEX spectroscopic survey.
+We investigate the Ly$\alpha$ and UV LFs of LAEs at $z = 2-3.5$ that are obtained from the HETDEX spectroscopic survey.
 Our LAE sample include $16194$ SF galaxies and $2126$ type 1 AGN with EW$_0 > 20$~\AA~ that are spectroscopically identified in a sky area of $11.4$ deg$^2$.
-With our LAE sample, we investigate LFs and their evolution.
 Our main results are summarized below.